Azzoz06/EDHEC_Ai/README.md

 ## Environment setup

 ---
+## Resources
+There are a lot of resources available to go deeper into AI and related technologies.
+Some are listed in the [Resources.md](Resources.md)

+---
 ## Evaluation Process
 Your personal grade will be a combination of:
 1. **Individual Work** which is the grade you'll get for the Quiz on Day 4 (April 19th) and